Skip to main content

 What about dereferenceability?

 Schema.org URIs aren’t just opaque strings – they do resolve to useful definitions, and that dereferenceability is a core Linked Data principle.
 You can look up what CreativeWork means, what properties it has, and how it relates to other types.
 This remains fully functional with HTTP identifiers: you still get the definitions, still over a secure connection.
-What matters for interoperability is that everyone uses the same identifier, whichever scheme it uses – and right now, the canonical one is HTTP.
+What matters for interoperability is that everyone uses the same identifier, whichever scheme it uses.

 Cool URIs don’t change